4.9/5 Client Satisfaction Rating

 Meal Plan: Breakfast, Lunch & Dinner |Accommodation: Turaco Treetops |Comfort Level: Mid-range

-Day 11: Kibale Forest & Bigodi Sanctuary
+Day 11: Kibale Forest and Bigodi Sanctuary – The Pitta Search

 Meal Plan: Breakfast, Lunch & Dinner |Accommodation: Turaco Treetops |Comfort Level: Mid-range